breitburg/fluent/readme.md

 🚀 Fluent, version 0.0.2
 ```

-This command will create an empty project with codebase.

 ## Requirements

 1. You need to compile and install `sdl2-gfx` library for rendering advanced primitive shapes
 2. Must be installed `pysdl2` library
 3. Library `reloadr` must be installed for hot reloading

-## Issues

-- No ability to set fonts
-- Text widget size is zero